taikitodo/taikitodo.github.io/README.md

 Fukuoka Prefecture, 819-0395 Japan <br> -->

 ### Announcement
-For those who are interested in studying in our group in Kyushu University as a master/doctor's course student, please first contact me with sending your cv and a two-page research statement.
-We are very sorry that currently our group are not accepting any research student, due to too many requests.
+For those who are interested in studying in [our group](https://agent.inf.kyushu-u.ac.jp) in Kyushu University as a master/doctor's course student, please first contact me with sending your cv and a two-page research statement.
+We are very sorry that currently our group is not accepting any research student, due to too many requests.
 (Dec 22, 2021)

 ## News
 - My homepage is migrated from google sites.
 (Feb.
 15, 2021)